Original Review date: August 2017. Tested with the original HR Strap and 1.6.14 – 1.9.36 firmware

 - GPS accuracy under canopy : Nope

-- Consistent GPS accuracy : Not across all conditions (yes in easy conditions)
+- Consistent GPS accuracy : Yes in easy GPS conditions only

 - Rapid GPS Acquisition : Yes

 - HRM : Chest belt